mccc86/udacity-frontend-map/README.md

 I found a code example that binds the search box with the list view, using knockoutjs.

-After all of the above, I started puttting this pieces together to create the map.
+After all of the above, I started puttting these pieces together to create the map.

 Also, I used foursquare api and jQuery ajax calls to request places around an specific location.